MohamedBenomar/EEG_Biometrics/README.md

 Python module that implements the PrePipeline algorithm by epoching a raw eeg signals

-## ppeeg

-Python module with some EEG preprocessing functions for biometrics applications

 This module requires some libraries:
 - `pyprep` (Preprocessing Pipeline): Standardized preprocessing for large-scale EEG analysis.
 DOI: 10.3389/fninf.2015.00016
 - `MNE`: Open-source Python package for exploring, visualizing, and analyzing human neurophysiological data: MEG, EEG, sEEG, ECoG, NIRS, and more.
-- `Librosa`: Python package for music and audio analysis.
-It provides the building blocks necessary to create music information retrieval systems.

-## pyOpenBCI

-Python module for interfacing with the OpenBCI devices.

-This module requires `Serial`

 ## RaspberryPiADS1299